unparalleled-js/docs-1/connectors/zendesk/update-ticket-action.md

 # Zendesk - Update ticket action

-This action updates a specific ticket your Zendesk instance.
-The ticket to edit is identified by its Zendesk ID.
-You can update ticket fields and add new comments to a ticket.
+This action updates a specific ticket in your Zendesk instance identified by its Zendesk ID.
+You can update ticket fields and add new comments.

 ![Update ticket action](/assets/images/connectors/zendesk/update-ticket-action.png)
 *Update ticket action*